alanng10/Country/Docue/a.md

 "c" for class kind.
 "a" for any class.

-This Arca word is suit for alpha park feel.
+This Arca word is suit for glob alpha feel.

+Arca word is applicable to any glob, any entire, any alpha, any park, any class, any center.

 Country has define done.